On the Validity of Bounds on Light Axions for $f\lesssim10^{13}$ GeV: Axion dark matter near massive bodies

 where the function $J_\pm(x)=J_{\text{sgn}(Z_\delta)}(x)$ depends on the sign of

 and

-Since the charges $Q_i^\text{source}$ are always positive and the parameters $\delta_i$ are strictly negative, it follows for the case of the axion $Z_\delta <0$ and the solution \eqref{eq:DMwave} involves $J_-(x)$, independent of the sign of the axion coupling to gluons \eqref{eq:lag}.
-The function $J_-(x)$ diverges for values of $x\to \pi/2$, and the solution for the axion field is not well defined for values of $|Z_\delta|\approx \pi/3$.
+Since the charges $Q_i^\text{source}$ are always positive and the parameters $\delta_i$ are negative, it follows for the case of the axion $Z_\delta <0$ and the solution \eqref{eq:DMwave} involves $J_-(x)$, independent of the sign of the axion coupling to gluons \eqref{eq:lag}.
+The function $J_-(x)$ diverges for values of $x\to \pi/2$, and the axion field value is non-pertubative for values of $|Z_\delta|\approx \pi/3$.
 We approximate the matter content of earth as 1/3 iron ($A=56, Z=26$) and 2/3 silicon dioxide ($A=60, Z=30$) so that the charges for earth read

 and the fraction of the mass and radius of the earth can be written as $M_\oplus/R_\oplus\approx 10^{29}\,\text{GeV}^2$.
 As a result, there is a critical value for the axion-gluon coupling